 The strawberry poison frog (Oophaga pumilio, aka — the blue jeans frog) is high on the list of animals to see and photograph in Costa Rica.
 Nonetheless, they are tiny, very active, and quite shiny, a combination that makes for a challenging photo subject.
 I was happy with this picture taken last year in a lowland rainforest.
-I did shephard the frog a bit to get him to pose on the little mushroom I wanted but he wandered off looking just fine after the shoot ended.
+I did shepherd the frog a bit to get him to pose on the little mushroom I wanted but he wandered off looking just fine after the shoot ended.

 Here’s the thought process I went through while taking this photo.